Rafael Palmeiro: Texas Rangers (1999–2003)

 Palmeiro was offered a 5-year, $50 million deal to stay with the Orioles, but instead agreed to a 5-year, $45 million contract to return to the Rangers in 1999, citing a desire to be close to family (he had remained in the Dallas area during his time with the Orioles).

 Palmeiro played an average of 157 games per season in his second tenure with the Rangers.
 He had 47 home runs in his first season back with the Rangers, while hitting for .324 and having 183 hits.
 He finished 5th in the MVP balloting, his highest finish ever while being named to the 1999 MLB All-Star Game, his fourth and final selection.
 He was awarded the Gold Glove for the third straight year along with winning the Silver Slugger Award for his second straight and final year.
 The Gold Glove win was not without controversy, as he appeared in only 28 games as a first baseman while playing 128 games as the designated hitter.
 He finished 5th in the MVP balloting, having garnered a .324 batting average, 47 home runs, and 148 RBIs, all improvements from the previous season.
 He hit over 100 RBIs in each of his five seasons, along with 805 hits.
 He hit 214 home runs with the team in that span, though his batting average dipped each year, hitting .260 in his final year in 2003.
 His first season resulted in a division title.
 In the 1999 American League Division Series, his team was swept by the Yankees in three games.
 He had three hits and a .273 average for the series.
 This was his last postseason appearance.
 The team would finish last place in his remaining four seasons.
 Palmeiro was one of the few bright spots for the Rangers from 2000 to 2003, when he left the Rangers to re-join the Orioles.
 On May 11, 2003, Palmeiro hit his 500th home run off David Elder in a game against the Cleveland Indians.

-In 10 years with the team, he played in 1,573 games, garnering 1,692 hits, 321 home runs and 1,039 RBIs while compiling a .290 batting average.
+When he departed the team, he led the team in games played (1,573), walks (805) and runs (958) and was in the top two for hits (1,692), home runs (321) and RBIs (1,039).